OnlySlides/AWS-IAM-LearningProject/README.md

 This project is split into 12 tasks which build upon each other.
 Screenshots of basic instructions that occur throughout the project will be omitted at later tasks such as navigating to Users in the IAM dashboard.

 #### Task 1: Create and log in to your AWS account as a root user and set-up Multi-factor Authentication(MFA) as a security best practice.
-Create AWS account (https://aws.amazon.com/) > free account plan > input card and billing info > phone 2FA > account created > sign out > sign back in using root user email (default is IAM user sign in & root user is created automatically when AWS account is created) > pop-up to add MFA > name the device > select method of authentication > app selected as an existing Google MFA app user > show QR code > in authenticator app, + button > scan a QR code > scan QR code with your authenticator app > enter 1st and 2nd code > register MFA > adding virtual MFA success <br/>
+Create AWS account (https://aws.amazon.com/) > free account plan > input card and billing info > phone 2FA > account created > sign out > sign back in using root user email (default is IAM user sign in & root user is created automatically(auto) when AWS account is created) > pop-up to add MFA > name the device > select method of authentication > app selected as an existing Google MFA app user > show QR code > in authenticator app, + button > scan a QR code > scan QR code with your authenticator app > enter 1st and 2nd code > register MFA > adding virtual MFA success. <br/>
 Continue to console > top-right account drop-down menu > Security credentials > MFA assigned > sign out of account and sign back in to test MFA.
 <p align="center">
 Create AWS account: <br/>